Quadratic Formula Calculator

 Make sure you have written down the correct number of digits using our significant figures calculator.

-Complex numbers have a real and imaginary part.
+Each complex number is a sum of real and imaginary parts.
 The imaginary part is always equal to the number i = √(-1) multiplied by a real number.

 The quadratic formula remains the same in this case.